Kids in the City

 • Trail length: 3,5 km (in both directions, loop).

 • Wooden posts mark the route of the path.
-Post number 10 is the turning point – the trail leads to the Forest Botanical Garden (Leśny Ogródek Botaniczny) in Laski village, location on Google map (it’s a garden with signs with the names of plants, it’s part of the forest).
+Post number 10 is the turning point – the trail leads to the Forest Botanical Garden (Leśny Ogródek Botaniczny) in Laski village, location on Google Maps (it’s a garden with signs with the names of plants, it’s part of the forest).

 • More in Polish about the trail on the Kampinoski National Park’s website (“Puszczańską Ścieżką do Leśnego Ogródka Botanicznego”).

-“Edge of the Forest” (Ścieżka “Skrajem Puszczy”) educational trail – for a walk with children or for jogging
+“Edge of the Forest” (Ścieżka “Skrajem Puszczy”) educational trail – for a walk with children or jogging

 • An educational trail (ścieżka dydaktyczna) from Granica village.